black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 After alerting the user if the number input is empty or the value is not a number, you can use the return keyword to break out of this function early.
 This will prevent future code in this function from running.

 Add the return keyword after alert().

+# Step 15
+Now you'll start building the function to actually do the decimal to binary conversion.

+Create a function called decimalToBinary with input as a parameter.
+Leave the body of the function empty for now.